linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 It is standard to add back goodwill and intangible impairment charges.
 The thinking is that management should be held accountable for past capital allocation decisions and that the value of goodwill does not wear out in theory.

-Microsoft's accumulated goodwill impairment as of year-end fiscal 2022 was  \$11.3 billion, the result of a\$ 6.2 billion write-down in fiscal 2012 for aQuantive, a digital marketing service company acquired in 2007,
+Microsoft's accumulated goodwill impairment as of year-end fiscal 2022 was \$11.3 billion, the result of a \$6.2 billion write-down in fiscal 2012 for aQuantive, a digital marketing service company acquired in 2007,

 and a \$5.1 billion write-down in fiscal 2015 for Nokia, a mobile phone hardware business bought in 2014.
 We did not add back the goodwill but doing so reduces Microsoft's ROIC for fiscal 2022 by about 3.5 percentage points.

 - Litigation.
-Litigation has been on the rise for years, and high-profile cases such as BP plc, Enron, and Volkswagen show that lawsuits can be costly.[37]
-The stocks of companies that are sued by shareholders react negatively.[38]
+Litigation has been on the rise for years, and high-profile cases such as BP plc, Enron, and Volkswagen show that lawsuits can be costly.$^{37}$ The stocks of companies that are sued by shareholders react negatively.$^{38}$

 The impact on shareholder value can be meaningful but the impact on ROIC is more subtle.
 The first is the potential liability to reflect the risk of losing a case and facing monetary penalties.
 Companies add the estimated liability to the balance sheet, which serves to reduce shareholders' equity.
 While invested capital does not change, the additional liabilities reduce shareholder value.

-For instance, BP plc ended up paying \(20 billion to settle lawsuits associated with the Deepwater Horizon oil spill in 2010, in addition to the costs associated with fines and cleanup costs.
+For instance, BP plc ended up paying \$20 billion to settle lawsuits associated with the Deepwater Horizon oil spill in 2010, in addition to the costs associated with fines and cleanup costs.
 Note that defendants rarely pay the headline amount that plaintiffs demand because they generally have insurance that partially offsets the cost.

 NOPAT can come under pressure as the result of potential reputational damage.
 After it falsely disclosed emissions for certain vehicles, Volkswagen was banned from selling diesel vehicles for some time.
 This would lower ROIC in the future, all else being equal.